 This discussion and analysis is intended to serve as an introduction to the City's basic financial statements.
 The City's basic financial statements comprise three components: 1) government-wide financial statements; 2) fund financial statements; and 3) notes to the financial statements.
-This report also contains other supplementary information in addition to the basic financial statements themselves.
+This report also contains other supplementary information intended to furnish additional detail to support the basic financial statements themselves.